satori-com/satori-video-sdk-cpp/docs/reference.md

 `--config-file <configfile>`

 File that contains your configuration options in JSON format.
-The bot framework passes the JSON in this file to your control callback.
+The SDK passes the JSON in this file to your control callback.

 `--config <json_config>`